-Governance of all matters related to remuneration within the Bank lies with the Nominations and Remuneration Committee (NRC), comprised of six non-executive Board members.
-The Committee is composed of the Chairman, and five other non-executive Board members who possess the necessary skills to exercise the appropriate judgement.
+Governance of all matters related to remuneration within the Bank lies with the Nominations and Remuneration Committee (NRC).
+The Committee is composed of the Chairman, and four other non-executive Board members who possess the necessary skills to exercise the appropriate judgement with regards to remuneration matters

 The NRC has reviewed the Bank's remuneration policies to ensure compliance with the requirements outlined above, which has been subject to review by the Audit and Risk Committee as required.
-This includes reviewing the overall level of staff remuneration (including performance awards) in the context of the longer term business performance of the Bank, including its capital adequacy, in order to ensure that staff costs are appropriate in light of the Bank's current and prospective capital adequacy, and ensuring that the Banks remuneration policies do not give rise to unnecessary conduct risks in the execution of the Bank's strategy.
+This includes reviewing the overall level of staff remuneration (including performance awards) in the context of the longer term business performance of the Bank, including its capital adequacy, in order to ensure that staff costs are appropriate in light of the Bank's current and prospective capital adequacy, and ensuring that the Banks remuneration policies do not give rise to conduct risks in the execution of the Bank's strategy.